WilloWispGames/WilloWispGames.github.io/_posts/2016-09-15-ExtGuiObjView.md

 <b>2 -</b> Replace <font color="gray">"source\T3D\guiObjectView.h"</font> and <font color="gray">"source\T3D\guiObjectView.cpp"</font> with the updated files provided.<br>
 <b>3 -</b> Recompile.
 A successful update of the GuiObjectView class will allow the script functions to be used.<br>
 <b>4 -</b> Create a script file for the GuiObjectView control and call the new script functions as needed. <br>
-• As time allows we will be expanding our site to include more in-depth tutorials, complete with media and script examples.
 <br>
 <br>
 <h2>Additional Updates</h2>